 Viviana Monje is active in the areas of computational biophysics and molecular biology.
 Her expertise is on realistic membrane modeling and the study of biological processes at the cellular membrane interface.
 She is specially interested on the role of lipids as active modulators of cellular processes.

-Prior to joining UB CBE, she completed her postdoctoral training in the Voth Group at the University of Chicago, contributing important insights about the protein-lipid interplay during early stages of HIV-1 viral assembly as well as key biomolecular interactions within the lipid envelope of the SARS-CoV-2 viral particle.
-She completed her PhD degree under the mentorship of Dr. Jeffery Klauda at the University of Maryland-College Park, where she developed organelle-specific membrane models for yeast.
-Her simulations were the first to examine complex lipid mixtures at the atomistic level, and showcase the chemical structure and ratio of lipids of in silico models reproduce different mechanical and structural membrane properties, which in turn influence the interaction with other biomolecules.
+Prior to joining UB CBE, she completed her postdoctoral training in the Voth Group at the University of Chicago, contributing important insights about the protein-lipid interplay during early stages of HIV-1 viral assembly and key biomolecular interactions within the lipid envelope of the SARS-CoV-2 viral particle.
+She completed her PhD degree under the mentorship of Dr. Jeffery Klauda at the University of Maryland-College Park, where she developed organelle-specific membrane models to study eukaryotic cells and showcase the chemical structure and ratio of lipids of in silico models reproduce different membrane properties that influence the interaction with other biomolecules.

-American Institute of Chemical Engineers (AIChE), Biophysical Society (BPS), American Chemical Society (ACS), and Society of Latin-American Biophysicist (SOBLA), consultant with the Complex Systems Group at the Physics Research Institute of UMSA (La Paz, Bolivia)
+American Institute of Chemical Engineers (AIChE), Biophysical Society (BPS), American Chemical Society (ACS), and Society of Latin-American Biophysicist (SOBLA)